mooreryan/InteinFinder/_docs_src/src/getting-started.md

 The various output files are described in more detail elsewhere in the manual.

-(TODO transition)
+### Note about path environment variable

-If it is not on your path, then you will have to provide the path to the executable file itself.
-E.g., if it is located in `~/Downloads/InteinFinder-linux/InteinFinder`, then you would need to run the command like this:
+For the above example, we assume that `InteinFinder` program is already on your [path](http://www.linfo.org/path_env_var.html).
+If not, then replace `InteinFinder` with an absolute or relative path to the location that you have stored the InteinFinder executable file.

-Also assume that your config file is in `~/projects/my_config.toml`
+Now, let's assume that `InteinFinder` is located here, `~/Downloads/InteinFinder-linux/InteinFinder` and that your that your config file is located here, `~/projects/my_config.toml`.
+Then the above example would look like this:

 ```
 $ ~/Downloads/InteinFinder-linux/InteinFinder ~/projects/my_config.toml